relab/thesis-proposals/2024/ethereum-extended.md

 There are previous studies on how to deploy Ethereum nodes on a private network using Proof-of-Work, and can be used as a starting point.

 ## Tasks / Milestones

 - Reading previous thesis on deploying ethereum nodes using Proof-of-Work
-- investigate how to deploy using Proof-of-Stake
+- investigate how to deploy Ethereum nodes using Proof-of-Stake
-- Deploy nodes on local machine
+- Deploy nodes on a local machine
 - Deploy nodes on the cluster
 - Analysis